bogobogo/bogobogo.github.io/_posts/2018-06-18-Choosing-a-Music-Teacher.markdown

 Thinking about what is unique about each student and trying to foster the student’s own style takes a lot of effort.
 In fact, a class of students where every student plays well - yet in a different style - is one of the best signs of a very good teacher.

 #### Counterintuitive
-it’s no wonder many students regret their choice.
+It’s no wonder many students regret their choice.
 If a teacher plays well, his students play well, and his students say he is a good teacher, you would naturally assume he is good for you.
 But that’s not always the case.

 If those are not reliable criteria, what is?